frameworklori/LORI-Life-Dignity-Compensation-Protocol-LDCP-/compensation-framework/README.md

 	•	Universal survival guarantees (UBI)
 	•	Targeted, non-market structural pressure relief

-to ensure that technological progress does not come at the cost of human dignity, social order, or democratic stability.
+to ensure technological progress does not come at the cost of human dignity, social order, or democratic stability.

-LDPC is not a welfare expansion, not a macro interest rate policy, and not a market stimulus.
+LDPC is not a welfare expansion, not a macro interest-rate policy, and not a capital stimulus tool.
 It is a social shock-absorption protocol engineered to prevent dignity collapse during systemic technological displacement.

 ⸻